barryclark/jekyll-now/_memories/2022-02-27-awoesome-list-of-awesome-lists.md

 <img width="600" src="/images/listoflists.png">
 </p>

 Still work in progress and probably this list will never end to be updated.
-But here it is - the ...
+Now have fun and discover some new things:

 ## CloudSec Lists
 * [myoung34/awesome-cloudcustodian](https://github.com/myoung34/awesome-cloudcustodian)